-The Western Reserve Hospital Residency Program in Otolaryngology/Facial Plastic Surgery has been developed to conform to the requirements of the American Osteopathic College of Ophthalmology and Otolaryngology – Head and Neck Surgery and the American Osteopathic Association Committee on Post-Doctoral Training.
+The Western Reserve Hospital Residency Program in Otolaryngology/Facial Plastic Surgery has been is currently in Continued Pre-Accreditation by the American Council for Graduate Medical Education (ACGME).
+This program conforms to the requirements of the ACGME and the American Osteopathic College of Ophthalmology and Otolaryngology – Head and Neck Surgery (AOCOO-HNS) and the American Osteopathic Association Committee on Post-Doctoral Training.
 The program is designed to provide the basic requirements toward certification in ENT / facial plastic surgery.
 The WRH administration, Graduate Medical Education Department, and ENT/facial plastics faculty are committed to provide the necessary training and resources in the development of competent osteopathic specialists in general otolaryngology, head and neck surgery and orofacial plastic surgery.

 The mission of the WRH ENT/FPS residency program is to develop a competent osteopathic physician, skilled in the practice of otolaryngology, head and neck surgery, and orofacial plastic surgery by meeting or exceeding educational goals and objectives through the use of competency based, compassionate, patient-centered learning strategies.
 Clinical exposure to all age groups, along with instruction in text, journal, and electronic resources is accomplished throughout the 5 years.
 The ultimate goal of our training program is excellence in patient care, recognized by colleagues and patients alike.